Perched on the edge of Fish River Canyon, within the Canyon Nature Park...

 Dangerous animals: Low Risk

-Security measures: The lodge is remote so there are no guards or gate.
+Security measures: The lodge is remote so there are no guards or gate, but there are safes in the rooms.

 Fire safety: A fire extinguisher is located in every room.